 only1.fhu.edu is FHU's password reset system.
 You can reset your password at any time by going to Only1.

 Your student email account will make it easy to connect with professors and other students in your classes.
+Be sure to check your email regularly.

-My.fhu.edu is your Student Portal where you can register, view your schedule, see your tuition and balance, as well as your unofficial transcript.
+My.fhu.edu is your Student Portal where you can view your schedule, see your tuition and balance, as well as your unofficial transcript.
 Passwords may be reset through http://only1.fhu.edu.

 FHU accepts cash, check or credit card.